 Discover desert plants

-To learn more about the Sonoran Desert, drop by the park’s Environmental Education Center.
+To learn more about the Sonoran Desert, drop by the park’s Chandler Nature Center.
 On display, you’ll find several desert exhibits, including actual desert animals.
 The center’s gift store is a great place to pick up books about the Sonoran Desert, native seeds, and other fun souvenirs.

 If you’re interested in the plants of the Sonoran Desert, head to the Desert Botanical Garden.
 This world-renowned botanical garden five trails—Desert Discovery, Plants & People of the Sonoran Desert, Desert Wildflower, Sonoran Desert Nature, and Center for Desert Living—all of which provide information on the desert’s plants as well as its animals and people.